BC Bluebird Society

 By 1989 a number of these trails in the Oliver, Osoyoos and Penticton areas came together under the banner of Southern Interior Bluebird Trail Society, with Vern as the first president.
 In 1992 charitable status was obtained.

 Annual nesting data for native cavity nesting birds was submitted to Victoria from about five separate groups and compiled results were published.
 By the late 1990s SIBTS was receiving data from all areas of the province and many groups joined the Society.
-The reach of the society was now much more than just the “Southern Interior”, but the name remained.
+The reach of the society was now much more than just the “Southern Interior”.

 photo by Claude Rioux